jakesower/json-expressions/docs/expressions.md

 ## $merge

 Merges an object into the input object, with the merge object properties overriding input object properties.

+**Type handling:** When input is not an object (null, undefined, arrays, or other types), returns the operand object directly.

 ```javascript
 // Merge child info with updates